 » Step three: Select the right scope rings:

-Different companies making these rings have a different technique to its length estimation.
+Different companies making these rings have other techniques for their length estimation.
 You will have to check with your manufacturer for the method they are using.

 Some of these calculate the length from the center of the ring to the base of the ring.
 The value should be higher than the scope height.

 Others can approach this by gauging from the inner ring rim to the lower base of the ring.
-By using this method, you have to add the following values to them according to the scope height.
+Using this method, you have to add the following values to them according to the scope height.

 - For an inch scope tube, you have to add0.5 inches